OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ...
 ```

-At the end, it is up to you to decide where would you like to work with the data.
+In the end, it is up to you to decide where would you like to work with the data.
 Sometimes it will be more convenient to do it from JavaScript and in other cases Python will be the best choice.
 Of course you can also send messages from Python to JavaScript by using `script.post`.
 Refer to the Frida docs for more information about [sending](https://www.frida.re/docs/messages/#sending-messages-from-a-target-process "Sending messages from a target process") and [receiving](https://www.frida.re/docs/messages/#receiving-messages-in-a-target-process "Receiving messages in a target process") messages.

 ##### Magisk